po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/27-Evr_Prettier/README.md

 Revisit the `example.js` file and notice how the `if` statements have been re-formatted.
 One of Prettier's built-in rules is to keep the closing bracket and the next `else if` on the same line.

-You can specify additional Prettier rules with a config file.
+You can specify additional Prettier rules with a configuration or config file.
 In the `Unsolved` directory, create a new file called `.prettierrc.json` and add the following code to this file:

 ```json
 {